EdHubbell/XamarinFormsOauth2Demo/README.md

 Some things that I don't like -
 - Every time there is a login, we're making new pages.
 Seems like the old ones are probably floating around somewhere, but I don't know how to find a reference to the previous page.
 - Probably should make that google button look decent if we're going to add other login methods.
+- Storing auth in App.Properties - Works as it is global, but probably a better way to do it.

 So here are some nice screenshots: